 What I love here is the tension between ripeness and restraint.
 There is real fruit, real concentration, real flesh, but the wine is controlled by structure, minerality and site.
 The tannins are fine but present, the acidity gives it lift, and the whole thing feels like it is moving inward and outward at the same time.
 Young, obviously, but already compelling.
 Needs air and will be better with years, but this is a major 2022 German Pinot Noir.
 Serious, dark, elegant, and absolutely loaded with future.

 Day three.
 Still completely alive, not a thing lost.
 Creamy, juicy, ripe, sweet-fruited, with the tannins finally calmed down and perfectly integrated.
 The whole wine has snapped into harmony.
 I knew it had the guts to go the distance.
 Fantastic.
-9.7 on days 1/2 and 9.8 on day 3. — 3 days ago
+9.7 on days 1/2 and 9.8 on day 3. — a month ago